-The annual budget reflects FCPS' varied plans by allocating resources to carry out the goals defined through the divisionwide planning processes but it is the strategic plan, Ignite, that sets the priorities and direction of the entire budget process.
+The annual budget reflects FCPS' varied plans by allocating resources to carry out the goals defined through the division wide planning processes but it is the strategic plan, Ignite, that sets the priorities and direction of the entire budget process.

-The fiscal year 2018 budget development process included the Superintendent reconvening The Budget Task Force to review and reprioritze the original recommendations provided during the budget development of fiscal year 2017 and identify other recommendations not on the original list.
-The fiscal year 2018 budget included an increase in funding from the County of \$53.4 million, or 2.8 percent from the fiscal year 2017 transfer.
-To balance the fiscal year 2018 budget, FCPS identified reductions totaling \$50.5 million, including compensation base savings, increase to staffing ratios, central department, fuel, professional development, ESOL transitional High school redesign and instructional materials.
-In addition, new student fees were authorized: one time High School \$50 extra-curricular activity fee, Advanced Placement and International Baccalaureate test fees and, pupil placement application fee of \$100.
+The fiscal year 2019 budget development process included the Superintendent reconvening The Budget Task Force to review and reprioritze the original recommendations provided during the budget development of fiscal year 2018 and identify other recommendations not on the original list.
+The fiscal year 2019 budget included an increase in funding from the County of \$84.7 million, or 4.3 percent from the fiscal year 2018 transfer.
+To balance the fiscal year 2019 budget, FCPS identified reductions totaling \$43.6 million, including compensation base savings, Virginia Retirement System rate savings, laps/turnover savings, position reduction savings, and Construction Fund transfer savings.

-The fiscal year 2019 budget was developed very closely and collaboratively with the Fairfax County Board of Supervisors, the County Executive and staff.
-In fact, it was the first fully funded budget since 1995.
-The focus was on employee compensation, which is tied to the Premier Workforce goal of the FCPS Strategic Plan: Ignite.
-The budget includes funding as part of a multi-year plan to bring teacher salaries to the market average, provide step increases for all eligible employees, and funding to implement new salary scales for the nonteacher scales.
-The Approved Budget for fiscal year 2019 includes a county transfer increase of \$84.7 million, or 4.3 percent, over the previous year.
+The fiscal year 2020 budget was developed very closely and collaboratively with the Fairfax County Board of Supervisors, the County Executive and staff.
+This was the second year of fully funded budget since 1995.
+The focus was again on employee compensation, which is tied to the Premier Workforce goal of the FCPS Strategic Plan: Ignite.
+FCPS has enhanced teacher pay through a multi-year effort, beginning with compensation study in fiscal year 2016.
+Included in this budget are adjustments for enrollment and student demographic changes, a step increase for all eligible employees, funding for full implementation of the teacher salary scale, a 1.0 percent market scale adjustment for nonteacher salary scales, staffing initiatives, a learning management system, the FCPSOn initiative, and the adoption of language arts instructional resources for high school.
+The Approved Budget for fiscal year 2020 includes a county transfer increase of \$84.4 million, or 4.1 percent, over the previous year.